 Since fuel makes up 10 percent ethanol, it attracts water, which you don’t want in your fuel tank.
 After fuel sits around for a while, it either vanishes or goes through “phase separation,” a process where ethanol separates from the gasoline, moving to the bottom of the tank.
 In the spring, when you’re ready to start up your UTV, issues can arise.
 A fuel stabilizer prevents this problem.

-Have your air filter serviced or replace it with a new one.
-Your UTV will be ready to go once out of storage.
+Have your air filter serviced or replace it with a new one so your UTV will be ready to go once out of storage.
 Consider blocking off the inlet ports to the airbox so critters can’t get in and build nests.
 If you block off the ports, ensure you have a reminder to unblock them in the spring.

 If you’ve regularly maintained your UTV, it’s probably fine to store it without replacing the coolant.
-The recommendation for replacing the coolant is two years for most power sport vehicles.
+The recommendation for replacing the coolant is at least every five years for most power sport vehicles.
 Still, check your owner’s manual for clarification.
-It’s still not a bad idea to flush the coolant system and replace the coolant if your UTV is stored for a season.
+It’s still not a bad idea to flush the coolant system and replace it if you store your UTV a season.

 Engine Oil and Other Oils

-It’s wise to check your engine and transmission oil, and differential fluids; if they’re dirty, replace it before starting your vehicle.
+As you prepare your UTV for winter, it’s wise to check your engine and transmission oil, and differential fluids; if they’re dirty, replace them before starting your vehicle.
 If they’re clean, go ahead and store the UTV.
 If your vehicle stays in storage for a long time, consider fogging your engine.
 Spray fogging oil directly into the intake track while your engine is running.
 Once you see it come out of the exhaust, it’s combusted.
-Using this process allows for a protective coating to the internal components, including the cylinder, valves, and the piston, thus helping prevent rust and corrosion.
+Using this process allows for a protective coating to the internal components, including the cylinder, valves, and piston, thus helping prevent rust and corrosion.

 You can also pull out a spark plug, pour a teaspoon of oil and dump it inside the spark plug hole, then reinstall the spark plug.
 Don’t replace the cap (you don’t want to start the engine).
 Crank the engine a few times; this coats the internal components with oil to prevent corrosion and rust.